questionlp/api.wwdt.me/API Design.md

 * /v1.0/shows/details

-  **(Authenticated)** Retrieve a list of all shows with their full details, including: location, host, scorekeeper, panelists and guests
+  Retrieve a list of all shows with their full details, including: location, host, scorekeeper, panelists and guests

 * /v1.0/shows/recent